better-together-org/better-together-rails/README.md

 [![Build Status](https://travis-ci.com/better-together-org/better-together.svg?branch=master)](https://travis-ci.com/better-together-org/better-together)

-Better Together is a social platform for all.
-It is made up of a number of modular repositories that may be used on their own for a subset of features.
+Better Together is a cooperative community building organization and platform.

 This project is currently in the design phase and is undergoing preliminary development.
-We are currently looking for people and organizations who are interested in contributing to this project.
+We are currently looking for people and organizations to join and help build the platform.

+The Better Together platform can be deployed as a standalone application, or its independent gems can be independently integrated into third-party applications for a subset of its features.

+## Cooperative Organization Structure
+Better Together was founded to collaboratively design, build and maintain a community platform owned and operated by its members.

 ## Project Architecture
 ### Better Together